 The line moved very slowly.
 The closer we got to the booth, I noticed tourists walked away confused or upset.
 Closer now, I could hear the tourists talking.
 In English.
 I could also ascertain why they were getting upset.
 They couldn’t understand the ticket man.
 Inevitably, they spent a lot of time in a line to walk away with no help.

 This scene repeated itself until I could really hear it play out with the tourist in front of us when it was his turn.
 With a good view to the show, I watched this tourist walk up to the booth, ask the ticket booth man for train schedule details for his destination, entirely in English.
 The ticket booth man spoke back to him.
-I don’t know what he said, because he spoke Italian.
-Duh.
+I don’t know what he said, because he spoke Italian, of course.

-The tourist repeated his questions trying different tactics.
+The tourist repeated his questions trying different phrases, yet still in English.
 The Italian station attendant appeared to look irritated as he repeated himself.
 Eventually frustrated, the tourist gave up, like all of those before him, and went off to find his group to, probably, find a Plan B.

 It’s finally our turn.
 What does my traveling companion do?
 She started speaking English to the station attendant.
 I thought, “Was I the only one who’d been paying attention to the trend of previous results?”
 I also thought how I didn’t want to have spent almost an hour in line to walk away empty handed.
 I do not care to spend time in lines.
 Unfortunately, our travel lives are full of lines so we just have to deal.
 But I digress…

 Book your train travel in advance for good deals.